mrinjamul/gtodo/README.md

     done        Mark Item as Done
     help        Help about any command
     list        list all todos
+    modify      edit a todo
+    remove      Remove a todo
+    undone      Mark Item as UnDone
     version     Print the version number of gtodo

     Flags: